ashwoodall/iceman/README.md

 #### Postgres

-The Postgres code is also seperated in separete modules.
+The Postgres code is also separated in separate modules.
 This module hold all files needed for a specific endpoint.

 ```
 .